WordPress: The Difference Between Pages and Posts

 - Posts are social; pages are not

-- Posts can be categorized; pages are hierarchical
+- Posts can be organized with categories and tags; pages are hierarchical

 - Posts are included in your site RSS feed; pages are not